gatovato/terminal_agent_site/privacy.md

-**In what situations and with which parties do we share personal information?** We may share information in specific situations and with specific third parties.
-Click [here](#whoshare) to learn more.
+**In what situations and with which parties do we share personal information?** We don't collect or share personal information.

 **What are your rights?** Depending on where you are located geographically, the applicable privacy law may mean you have certain rights regarding your personal information.
-Click [here](#privacyrights) to learn more.

-**How do you exercise your rights?** The easiest way to exercise your rights is by filling out our data subject request form available [here](https://app.termly.io/notify/1a8890e0-225c-422d-b785-1113485cd14a), or by contacting us.
-We will consider and act upon any request in accordance with applicable data protection laws.
+**How do you exercise your rights?** While we don't collect any data, we will consider and act upon any request in accordance with applicable data protection laws.

-Want to learn more about what \_\_\_\_\_\_\_\_\_\_ does with any information we collect?
-Click [here](#toc) to review the notice in full.